Arista (honor society)

-Arista was the New York City public school variant name for chapters of the National Honor Society (NHS).
-Arista began in the early 20th century and remained independent and active through the 1980s when nearly all schools converted into NHS chapters, avoiding confusion on college applications.
+Arista is the New York City public school variant name for chapters of the National Honor Society (NHS).
+Arista began in 1921 and remained independent and active through the 1980s when nearly all schools converted into NHS chapters to avoid confusion on college applications.
+However, some chapters are still active as local honor societies and are not affiliated with the NHS.